Y4nno/OCRS/README.md

-# Multi-Service E-Learning Platform – Final Project
+# LionHeart – Online Course Registration Service (Final Project)

-A modular, service-oriented e-learning system built with Go, PostgreSQL, GraphQL, and React.
+An OCRS built with Go, PostgreSQL, GraphQL, and React.
 The platform is designed to handle student enrollments, course management, payment processing, and registration tracking through independent microservices.

 Project documentation found in Google Docs.